MicrosoftEdge/WebView2Feedback/specs/Media.md

 [uuid(71c906d9-4a4d-4dbe-aa1b-db64f4de594e), object, pointer_default(unique)]
 interface ICoreWebView2_6 : ICoreWebView2_5 {
-  /// Mutes all audio output from this CoreWebView2.
-  ///
-  /// \snippet AudioComponent.cpp Mute
-  HRESULT Mute();

-  /// Unmutes all audio output from this CoreWebView2.
-  ///
-  /// \snippet AudioComponent.cpp Unmute
-  HRESULT Unmute();

   /// Indicates whether all audio output from this CoreWebView2 is muted or not.
   ///
-  /// \snippet AudioComponent.cpp IsMuted
+  /// \snippet AudioComponent-Staging.cpp ToggleIsMuted
   [propget] HRESULT IsMuted([out, retval] BOOL* value);

+  /// Sets the `IsMuted` property.
+  ///
+  /// \snippet AudioComponent-Staging.cpp ToggleIsMuted
+  [propput] HRESULT IsMuted([in] BOOL value);

   /// Adds an event handler for the `IsDocumentPlayingAudioChanged` event.
   /// `IsDocumentPlayingAudioChanged` is raised when the IsDocumentPlayingAudio property changes value.